sharmaeklavya2/theoremdep-source/includes/linear-algebra/vector-spaces/linindep.md

 When a vector $v$ in $S$ is a linear combination of the other elements of $S$,
 $v$ is said to be linearly dependent in $S$.

+An empty set is defined to be linearly independent.

 ## Proof

 Let $S$ be linearly dependent.